Build quality links

 Now that you know which research methods you'd like to use for your link prospecting, it's time to get down to the actual search.

 How-to: 1.
 Run the search in LinkAsssistant.
-Create a project for your site in SEO PowerSuite's LinkAssistant and hit .
-Select a method you'd like to use and click Next.
+Create a project for your site in SEO PowerSuite's LinkAssistant, hit Start a New Search, and select a method you'd like to use.

-Right below, select a search engine you'd like to look for prospects in, and hit Next.
+Right below, select a search engine you'd like to look for prospects in, and hit Find.

 Hang on while LinkAssistant is looking for link prospects and collecting their contact email addresses.
-Once the search is complete, select the prospects to add to your project (you can keep all selected for now) and click Finish.
+Once the search is complete, select the prospects to add to your project (you can keep all selected for now) and click Move to Prospects.

 2. Check the value of potential links.
-To see how reputable your prospects are, switch to the Ranking factors tab, select all records in your workspace, click , and select Update ranking factors.
-Choose factors you'd like to update to determine the quality of the potential link (like PageRank or Moz's PA/DA, Alexa rank, Domain age, or all kinds of social signals) and hit Next.
+To see how reputable your prospects are, switch to the Prospects > Prospect quality tab, select all records in your workspace, click , and choose factors you'd like to update to determine the quality of the potential link (like InLink Rank, Page/Domain Authority, Domain age, or all kinds of social signals) and click OK.

 Examine the stats and pick the top prospects.
-Delete the ones that you decided against by right-clicking them and hitting Remove link partners.
+Delete the ones that you decided against by right-clicking them and hitting Remove Link Prospect(s).

 Step 3: Get in touch with link prospects